 What is Meal Prepping?

 Meal prep is the act of preparing your meals ahead of time.
-Doesn't matter for how long, just as long as it's prepped ahead.
+It doesn't matter for how long, just as long as it's prepped ahead.

 You can meal prep for lunch the next day, the next few days or all week.
 There's no right or wrong here.

 Be careful though with how far out you make your meals.
 Most foods will only generally last up to 4 days cooked in the refrigerator.
 So, prepare for that and freeze any meals that are for later in the week.